I Am David: Plot

 12-year-old David has lived in a concentration camp for as long as he can remember.

 David was a strong, brave, and intelligent boy who had been ripped away from his mother and put into a dreadful camp.
-His only friend in the camp, Johannes, died.
-As is revealed in a flashback in Chapter 1.
+His only friend in the camp, Johannes, died, as is revealed in a flashback in Chapter 1.

 One of the commandants has been keeping an eye on David, making sure he is fed properly and taking his vitamins.
 This guard sets up the escape, gives him some soap, and leaves a sack outside the camp fence with bread, a bottle of water, and a compass in it.
-David must go south to Salonika, find a boat to Italy, then travel north to a free country that has a king.
+David must go south to Salonica, find a boat to Italy, then travel north to a free country that has a king.

-David finds a truck headed for Salonika, and without realizing it, climbs on board.
+David finds a truck heading for Salonica, and without realizing it, climbs on board.
 He eats some of the food inside and when the truck stops, he jumps out.
 He finds a boat labelled "Italy" and sneaks in.
 After hiding for a few days and getting quite drunk from drinking wine, he is found.
 Thankfully, the Italian sailor decides to help David escape by lowering him down the side of the ship with a lifebelt on.
-He floats to land and, after climbing for a little way, promptly falls asleep.
+He floats to land and, after climbing a distance, promptly falls asleep.

 After having a bath, David finds a cave to spend the day in.
 Then he decides to go to the town nearby to learn about life outside of a prison camp.
 He is given, much to his surprise, a loaf of bread.
-He also finds a piece of newspaper that he uses to practise reading with.
-Later, after visiting the town every day for a while, David uses the excuse that he works for a circus to explain why he is a polyglot and why he is travelling.
-Then he overhears people talking about him.
+He also finds a piece of newspaper that he uses to practice reading with.
+Later, after visiting the town every day for a while, David uses the excuse that he works for a circus to explain why he is a polyglot and why he is traveling.
+Then he overhears local people talking about him.
 He flees the town and travels north.
 On his way, he helps people, and sometimes they give him money.
 Along his journey, David discovers the beauty of the world and slowly changes his behaviour and how he interacts with people.

-He saves a girl named Maria from a fire in a shed where she was trapped.
+David accidentally sets foot on someone’s property, and a boy called Carlo beats him up.
+He saves a girl called Maria from a fire in a shed where she was trapped.
 David spends some time in Maria's family's house, where he sees a globe and learns about different countries.
 However, his knowledge of suffering and death, as well as his enmity with their eldest son and his deepening, overtly exclusive relationship with Maria worries the parents.
 David overhears them talking about him and, after writing them a letter, leaves the house to travel north again.
-Sometime later he sees a personal advertisement in a newspaper placed by Maria's family, offering him a home and saying they understand his reticence.
+Sometime later he sees a personal advertisement in a newspaper placed by Maria's family, offering him a home and saying they understand his decision to leave.